 Tactic # 2 - Reduce Late Liquid

 Note: this is NOT a suggestion that you reduce the amount of liquid you consume overall.
 The amount you drink is up to you and will depend on your own needs, the climate you live in and the amount of physical work or exercise you do to lose water through sweating.
 Just shift the major part of your consumption away from the evening.
 Drink it a bit earlier in the day, when you will be able to get rid of it without having to get up from bed.
-Drinking it while at work, if you work in an office, can be a good option, as it gets you up from your desk.
+Drinking it while at work, if you work in an office, can be a good option, as it gets you up from your desk and reduces the length of time you spend sitting.
 Please ensure that you do NOT allow yourself to get dehydrated.This most especially applies to pregnant women - you need to stay hydrated.
 If you are exercising in the evening, you will need to continue to drink water (not coffee, tea or cola) to ensure you do not get dehydrated.

 Tactic # 3 - pelvic floor exercises

 Try pelvic floor exercises.
 These exercises are useful for both men and women.
 Women aren't the only ones who may have a weak pelvic floor and pelvic floor exercises may be very beneficial in helping you reduce the number of visits in the night.
 These can lead to a reduced need to visit the bathroom at night.
 The easiest pelvic floor exercise is one you can do while standing in a queue.
 No one will know you are exercising!
 It's just to squeeze the muscles that control the flow of urine and hold for a count of 10.
 Repeat 4 or 5 times.
 Increase the length of time you hold the muscles and the number of times you do this as your muscle control improves.
 You can also practise this while on the toilet.
 Try stopping the flow of urine mid-stream and then continuing.